tiongsikng/assignments/README.md

 # assignments
 Assignments done throughout Ph.
-D. course at Yonsei University
+D. course at Yonsei University.
+Codes may not be perfect according to the description.

 ### Neural Networks
 * `NN_Assignment_1.ipynb` - Drop wave cosine function approximation using linear regression.